-Because if you want to make money, or change the world, or grow your business to 6, 7 or 8 figures, then you need people to discover your message.
+Because if you want to make money, change the world, or grow your business to 6, 7, or 8 figures, then you need people to discover your message.

-So here are my top 8 tips to get people to read what you wrote.
+So here are my top 8 tips when you begin your email newsletter to ensure that people read what you write in your emails.